pthakura/MongoPOC/README.md

-# ASP.Net Core Web API application with MOngo DB.
+# ASP.Net Core Web API application with Mongo DB.
-This applicaiton provides a basic CRUD Oparation using Mongo DB.
+This application provides a basic CRUD operation using Mongo DB.